Ghost Rider (Danny Ketch)

 Ghost Rider (Daniel "Danny" Ketch) is a fictional character appearing in American comic books published by Marvel Comics.
 He is the third Marvel character to don the identity of Ghost Rider, after Johnny Blaze (the first supernatural Ghost Rider and brother to Danny) and the Western hero known as the Phantom Rider, who used the name in 1967.

+Danny Ketch made his cinematic debut in the 2011 film Ghost Rider: Spirit of Vengeance, portrayed by Fergus Riordan.

 Publication history

 The third Ghost Rider debuted in Ghost Rider vol. 3 #1 (May 1990).
 The series ended with a cliffhanger in vol. 3 #93 (Feb.
 1998).
-Marvel finally published the long-awaited final issue nine years later as Ghost Rider Finale (Jan.
-2007), which reprints vol. 3 #93 and the previously unpublished #94.
+Marvel finally published the belated final issue nine years later as Ghost Rider Finale (Jan.
+2007), which reprints vol. 3, #93 and the previously unpublished #94.
 Ketch appears in the current Ghost Rider series alongside Johnny Blaze.
 In support of the series, Ketch received his own miniseries titled Ghost Rider: Danny Ketch, written by Simon Spurrier.

 Fictional character biography

 Daniel Ketch was born in Brooklyn, New York.
 One night, Daniel and his sister Barbara were attacked by gangsters; with his sister grievously wounded by Deathwatch, Daniel fled and hid in a junkyard, where he found a motorcycle bearing a mystical sigil.
 Upon touching the sigil, he was transformed into the Ghost Rider.
 This Ghost Rider was nearly identical to the previous, though his costume and bike had undergone a modernized tailoring.
 He beat the gangsters, but was unable to save Barbara, who had slipped into a coma as a result from her injury.
 She was eventually killed by Blackout, whom Ketch had acquired as a mortal enemy.

 Ketch later learned the origin of Zarathos from the mystical dream lord Nightmare, who believed the entity to which Ketch was bound was Zarathos reborn and freed from the Soul Crystal.
 Ghost Rider denied this, though others, including Mephisto, believed otherwise.